Kiranjith83/SA/SA.md

       - Status of other health checks (calculated health check)
       - State of CW Alarms.
     - Global health check system that checks an endpoint in an agreed way with an agreed frequency.
-      - >18% of checks report healthy = healthy
+      - If >18% of checks report healthy = healthy
       - <18% healthy = unhealthy
     - Types of Health Checks
       - HTTP and HTTPS connection check in less that 4 seconds.